skip to main content

 Boundary Review Process for the 2026-2027 School Year

-Provide Testimony to Board of Education
+Provide Feedback to Board of Education

 All students, parents/guardians, staff, community members and additional stakeholders may provide feedback via written testimony to the Board of Education and/or testifying at a Board of Education public hearing.